mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 2021-08-16T07:41:03.580+0100 done dumping admin.system.version (1 document)
 ```

 We take a look inside *dump* and then take a look inside the *database that we dump* from, we can see two files.
 One of them is a *BSON* file.
 This file is the actual data from the *collection*, but it's not very readable, because it's a *BSON*.
 The *JSON* file here is *metadata about the collection that was dumped*, and we can take a look at it with *cat* and see it's very short.
+It has a list of the *indexes*, which right now is just the one on *_id* that comes by default, and then the namespace of the *collection* that we dumped -- *system.users*.

 ```javascript
 mukhtar@mukhtar-Aspire-ES1-431:~$ cd dump